trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 ### Module Icons

+Module icons are small icons that appear atop search results or modules that contain the visual graphics like charts.
+Module icons provide a visual interface to facilitate interactive functionalities, thereby allowing you to engage with the chart data and perform various operations to extract deeper insights.

+These are the module icons that can be found in various modules across the platform.

 ![](images/moduleicons.png)

 *Figure: Module Icons*

+Below you can find the module icons explained from right to left of the sample image.
 - **PDF**- Click on the PDF icon on the top righ corner of the module to download the chart data in PDF.

 - **Key Dashboard**- Click on the Key Dashboard icon to view and edit the Key details of this module